linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

 });
 {{< /file >}}

 Each route also points to a JavaScript file of the associated name, stored in the `app/routes` subdirectory.
 These files are not required — the `/about` route in the example application created below does not have one.
-But they allow you to associate particular behaviors with the route, and to give the route a model for storing data and methods.
+But they allow you to associate particular behaviors with the route and give the route a model for storing data and methods.

 #### Services

 Services provide reusable behaviors across an Ember application, particularly for behaviors that require a shared state across the application.
 These services are defined by files in the `app/services` subdirectory.

-Services can be useful for retrieving data, fetching and maintaining authentication, connecting to web sockets and external APIs, and provide logging.
+Services can be useful for retrieving data, fetching and maintaining authentication, connecting to web sockets, and external APIs, and providing logging.
 They are typically best for functions and states that you need access to across the application.

 ## How to Create an Ember Application

 To put that knowledge about Ember and how it structures applications into practice, this section walks you through the creation of a full Ember application.

 This example application covers most of the key concepts discussed above.
-Along the way, this walkthrough gives you a deeper look at Ember's features and how you can develop for them.
+Along the way, this walkthrough gives you a deeper look at Ember's features and how you can develop them.

 ### Constructing Templates